sunilvxe/Forest_fire_Prediction_with_Deployment/README.md

 7. **Access the Application**
    Once the application is running, copy and open the link displayed in the terminal (e.g., `http://127.0.0.1:5000/`) in your browser.
 ```

----

-Let me know if you'd like any further refinements!